Loading…

 Q8.

-Does IREDA provide finance for medium & large hydro projects?
+Does IREDA provide finance large hydro projects?

 Ans.